ajalt/clikt/docs/options.md

 Flags are options that don't take a value.
 Boolean flags can be enabled or disabled, depending on the name used to invoke the option.
-You can turn an option into a boolean flag with {% include api.html pkg="parameters.options" fun="flag" %}.
+You can turn an option into a boolean flag with [`[flag, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/flag.html).
 That function takes an optional list of secondary names that will be added to any existing or inferred names for the option.
 If the option is invoked with one of the secondary names, the delegate will return false.
 It's a good idea to always set